Table Of Content

 Main Display

-Select the shared curves to display.
+- Select the shared curves to display.
 No curve will be shown on this view until you select the curves you want to share in the routing pane.
 The curve names can be customized (see the routing pane).

-The four “A B C D” buttons let you store the curve to one of the proposed memory slots.
-The curves stored into these slots can be shown/hidden with the buttons available in (6).
+- The four “A B C D” buttons let you store the curve to one of the proposed memory slots.
+The curves stored into these slots can be shown/hidden with the buttons available in (4).

-Show/Hide curves stored in memory.
+- Show/Hide curves stored in memory.

 Diff View

 This view shows differences between selected curves.
 It is very handy to compare several stereo field measurements in real time.
 For example you can have an instance compute the average stereo spread of a reference commercial track and compute its difference with the average stereo field of your current mix.
-The resulting difference curve will show you how you need to modify the stereo distribution of your mix so that it “sounds like” your commercial reference, as far as stereo repartition is concerned.
+The resulting difference curve will show you how you need to modify the stereo distribution of your mix so that it “sounds like” your commercial reference, as far as stereo distribution is concerned.

-Show/Hide a difference curve.
+- Show/Hide a difference curve.

-Select first curve for the difference.
+- Select first curve for the difference.

-Select second curve for the difference.
+- Select second curve for the difference.

 The resulting curve shows the difference between the first and the second curves.
 This means that when the difference curve is above 0, the first curve is greater than the second.